Accelerating enterprise transformation with DevOpsCigniti Technologies

 Aimee Bechtle, the Head of Global Market Intelligence, DevOps, and cloud platform engineering enablement group at S&P, recently spoke on our podcast about the imperative role of DevOps in driving enterprise transformation.
 Having extensive experience as a transformational change agent and with a deep perspective on how to make technology and cultural transformations successful, Aimee offered critical DevOps-related insights.
-This blog is an excerpt from her discussion with Kalyana Rao Konda, President at Cigniti Technologies, on the QATalks podcast.
+This blog is an excerpt from her discussion on the QATalks podcast.

 Trends related to the evolution of DevOps